I’ll never forget the first day I walked in to Mr. Hall’s Algebra I class. Ninth grade.

 Often that’s true but this isn’t the case.
-According to Jesus, you can know this morning exactly how seriously you take Him.
-Because by His own words, from His own lips, He gave a litmus test of who takes Him seriously and who doesn’t.
+According to Jesus, you can know exactly how seriously you take Him.
+Did you know that?
+I’m going to show you something in just a minute, you can know here in about thirty seconds exactly how seriously you take Jesus because by His own words, from His own lips, He gave a litmus test of who takes Him seriously and who doesn’t.

 Let me read just a few, I could give you dozens, but let me read just a few selected passages from the lips of Christ and as I read these, see if you can’t evaluate how to know how seriously you take Him.